 Slightly less than 25 percent of surgical errors occur because the doctor did not perform the procedure on the correct site.
 In extreme cases, this may result in the doctor removing or operating on a healthy organ or body part.
 Some patients may lose an entire leg or arm, and this may well constitute a serious malpractice claim.

 One-quarter of all surgical errors happen at the correct physical location but involve the incorrect procedure.
 This may be due to a doctor’s negligence or inattention during the consultation period.
 In these cases, the patient may also lose a healthy organ or body part and may still need additional surgery to correct the original issue.

 One of the least common surgical errors is when a doctor operates on the wrong patient.
 This is usually due to miscommunication between hospital staff and doctors, and it can be a significant setback for innocent patients.

-If you believe you have suffered at the hands of a negligent doctor or health-care worker, contact the Bowling Law Firm.
+If you believe you have suffered at the hands of a negligent doctor or health-care worker, contact the The Bowling Christiansen Law Firm.
 We can look through the circumstances of your case and determine if you may have valid grounds for a claim.

 Please enter your name.